 - The Archive Database Edition provides a high compression ratio and uses X-Engine as the default storage engine.
 This edition allows for a large storage capacity at a low cost to store archived data.
 For more information, see Archive Database Edition.

-- The Multi-primary Cluster Edition is developed based on a multi-primary architecture that contains multiple primary nodes and read-only nodes.
+- The Multi-master Cluster (Database/Table) Edition is developed based on a multi-primary architecture that contains multiple primary nodes and read-only nodes.
 This architecture is suitable for high concurrent read and write scenarios such as multitenancy, gaming, and e-commerce.
-For more information, see Multi-primary cluster edition.
+For more information, see Multi-master Cluster Edition.